 Click and drag for self-expression

-Clicking and dragging requires a good amount of motor coordination, especially if children are using a computer mouse or laptop trackpad.
+Clicking and dragging require a good amount of motor coordination, especially if children are using a computer mouse or laptop trackpad.
 Open-ended drawing and self-expression with a paint brush or spray can are fun for artistic kids.
 While you will have to adjust the settings the first time, most children love using the symmetry options with the paint brush.

 Click and drag to build, discover, and play